-In addition to the legal proceedings disclosed below, the Company is engaged in various legal proceedings that are routine in nature and incidental to its business.
+In addition to the legal proceedings otherwise disclosed in this report, the Company is engaged in various legal proceedings that are routine in nature and incidental to its business.
 None of these proceedings, either individually or in the aggregate, are believed, in the Company's opinion, to have a material adverse effect on its consolidated financial position or its results of operations.